-We are a grassroots group of concerned citizens who strongly oppose Edgewood’s recently unveiled plan to turn its new athletic field into a stadium with 1,000 seats, 80-foot high-mount night lighting and an amplified sound system.
+We are an all-volunteer grassroots group of concerned citizens who strongly oppose Edgewood’s recently unveiled plan to turn its new athletic field into a stadium with 1,000 seats, 80-foot high-mount night lighting and an amplified sound system.

 Volunteers canvassed the neighborhood to find out where you stand on the issue.
 The majority is overwhelmingly opposed to the stadium.
 Thanks to everyone who participated in the survey.

 Please consider a donation to support No New Stadium.
 Funds are used to retain legal counsel.
 Donations of any size make a difference.
 Thank you.

 Under the existing Campus Master Plan, approved in 2015, Edgewood built a $1.5 million outdoor athletic field.
 At that time, the neighborhood was led to believe the field would be used for practices only, and would not include lights or a sound system.
 Edgewood High School president Mike Elliott declared in the Wisconsin State Journal (6/15/2015), that neighborhood associations have been “opposed to us having lights or playing games here.
 We’re … building this to be able to give our athletes the practice facilities that provide the best surfaces possible.”